 Keto breath is when a person’s breath smells fruity or sweet.
 It is a side effect of following a ketogenic diet and being in ketosis.
 An individual can try to reduce this by drinking more water, slightly increasing the number of carbohydrates they eat, or using mints.

 A ketogenic diet, or keto diet, involves a person eating very few carbohydrates.
 Instead, they get their calories from consuming fats and protein.
-People may describe the resulting breath smell as being fruity or sweet.
+People may describe the resulting breath smell as being